MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AutoRecharge.md

 ---
-title: What Is Auto-recharge and How Does It Work? ms.service: msa-help ms.subservice: msa-general ms.topic: article
+title: What Is Auto-recharge and How Does It Work?
+description: Make sure that your prepay account has funds so that your ads are eligible to run uninterrupted. ms.date: 05-30-2026 ms.service: msa-help ms.subservice: msa-general ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
-ms.date: 6/11/2026
-description: Make sure that your prepay account has funds so that your ads are eligible to run uninterrupted.
 ---

 # What is auto-recharge and how does it work?